telerik/fiddler-everywhere-docs/knowledge-base/capturing-traffic-from-terminal.md

 export NODE_TLS_REJECT_UNAUTHORIZED=0
 ```

-The following example demonstrates how to define the proxy settings on **Windows**.
+The following example demonstrates how to define the proxy settings through environmental variables on **Windows**.

 ```bash
 set http_proxy=http://127.0.0.1:8866